ethpandaops/ethereum-package/README.md

   # Only possible for nimbus or teku
   # Defaults to false
   cl_split_mode_enabled: false

+  # Persistent storage size for the CL client container (in MB)
+  # Defaults to 0, which means that the default size for the client will be used
+  # Default values can be found in /src/package_io/constants.star VOLUME_SIZE
+  cl_client_volume_size: 0

   # A list of optional extra params that will be passed to the CL client Beacon container for modifying its behaviour
   # If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will be passed to the combined Beacon-validator node